syncfusion-content/jsp-docs/jsp/PivotGrid/Getting-Started.md

 {% endhighlight %}

-The above code will generate a simple PivotGrid with “Fiscal” field in Row, “Customer Geography” field in Column and “Internet Sales Amount” field in Value section.
+The above code will generate a simple pivot grid with “Fiscal” field in the row, “Customer Geography” field in the column, and “Internet Sales Amount” field in the value section.

 ![](Getting-Started_images/olap_default.png)